FabioDevIsTyping/Distributed_Systems_UNICAM/README.md

 # Distributed Systems Project

 This project is a part of the Distributed Systems course at UNICAM.
-It implements a BitTorrent client in Python.
+It implements a simplified version of the BitTorrent client in Python for educational purposes and showcases different piece selection and peer selection algorithms.
 The project is organized in the `Project` directory.
+You can also check the actual Report documentation entitled : BitTorrent_Report_DeVitisFabioMichele_127836.pdf
 ## Project Structure

 ```